Gabbyton/CEMENTO/README.md

 2. Converting `.ttl` files and/or draw.io diagrams of ontologies into an intermediate `networkx` graph format and vice versa (given proper formatting of course)
 3. Substituting and matching terms based on ontologies that YOU provide
 4. Creating coherent tree-based layouts for terms for visualizing ontology class and instance relationships
-5. Tree-splitting diagram layouts to suppport multi-inheritance between classes (though multiple inheritance is not recommended by BFO)
+5. Tree-splitting diagram layouts to suppport multiple inheritance between classes (though multiple inheritance is not recommended by BFO)
 6. Support for URI prefixes (via binding) and literal annotations (language annotations like `@en` and datatype annotations like `^^xsd:string`)
 7. Domain and range collection as a union for custom object properties.